Aaron's Running Story

 "When you're hungry, eat.
 When you're not hungry, don't eat."

-I read the book "Born to Run" in the summer of 2013, and changed the way I run to have a forefoot strike instead of my former heel strike.
+At that time, I had been running my 2-3 miles, 2-3 times per week, but as I reduced my eating, I lost weight, and I started to be able to run longer distances without knee pain.
 On a trip to Montreal in July of 2013, I went running in a park on wood-chip trails.
 What a difference!
-Between the forefoot strike and running on trails, I ran for a full hour without knee pain.
-I think this was the first time I experienced the runner's high.
+I ran for a full hour without knee pain.
+I think this was the first time I experienced a runner's high.

 At my daughter Ellie's first day of kindergarten, in August, 2013.